 - Substitute the melted butter in these rice krispie treats

 - Use to make chocolate chip cookies

 - Turn classic banana bread into a nutty, caramelized version

 More flavored butter recipes:

 - 1/2 cup unsalted butter (1 stick, cut into cubes)

 - Heat a large pan over medium heat (preferably a lighter colored pan, don’t use black).
 Add cubed butter and allow to melt.

-- Once melted, you’re going to cook it for around 2 more minutes.
-This is when the magic happens.
-To prevent the butter from sticking to your pan, make sure to swirl it around.
+- Once melted, continue cooking the butter for about 2 more minutes.
+To prevent it from sticking to your pan, make sure to swirl it around using the pan handle.
 You don’t want to use a spoon.
-And don’t even think about leaving the room, you need to keep a close eye on the butter.
+Continue swirling until the butter starts popping (which means the moisture is escaping).

 - The butter should begin to foam around the 2 minute mark and you’ll just keep swirling.
 Once the the pan starts to collect golden flecks (do not let them turn black) on the bottom, the butter will turn a golden amber color and will put off a nutty aroma.
 That's when you’ll know it’s done.